Faouzi1406/Startscreen/README.md

 You can use git clone to clone the project and then cargo build (You will need rust installed for this) to build the project.

  - If you use zsh
-  After building the project you can simple add the path to the binary  to your .zshrc file
+  After building the project you can simple add the path to the executable  to your .zshrc file